AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

    5.4.
 We create a `bool` value called `isGameOver` which we can use to flag if the game over condition has been met.

    5.5.
-The we check if the position the new head segment will move to is outside the bounds of the game area.
+Then we check if the position the new head segment will move to is outside the bounds of the game area.
 If it is, we set `isGameOver` to `true`.

    5.6.
 If the new head segment position is still within the bounds of the play area, then we check if it will collide with the `_food` using the `Rectangle.Intersects()` method.
 If collision with food is detected, then a new food is spawned.
 If there is no collision with food, then the tail is removed from the collection.